 - Creating an effective resume and cover letter

 - Applying for student employment positions

-- Job and internship search strategies
+- Understanding job and internship search strategies

 The Mercy Center for Spiritual Life fosters the religious and spiritual growth of the Salve Regina community.
 Through prayer, community service, retreats, celebrations of the sacraments, community events and other activities, students develop and share their gifts and talents, assume leadership roles, form bonds of friendship and strengthen their relationships with one another and with God.

 The Mercy Center invites students to the following events:

 - Welcoming Mass for the Class of 2017 - 4 p.m.
 Sunday, Sept.
 1, Our Lady of Mercy Chapel